unicode-org/message-format-wg/docs/why_mf_next.md

 [freemarker](https://freemarker.apache.org/),
 [mustache](https://mustache.github.io/), even JSP, PHP, etc.)

-Because it is only an API, it has no standard way to store strings in a serialized format or to carry information or directives for translators or localization tools.
+The format defined by the API provides no standard way to carry the necessary information or directives for translators or localization tools, so implementations have had to develop their own, with no interoperability.
 There is also no metadata “packaging”: comments, length limits, example, links, protecting non-translatable sections of text, etc.